Assyrians

 - Gender Roles In Healthcare

-- Gender roles can influence healthcare decisions, with women often being primary caregivers.
-However, decisions are typically made collaboratively within families.
+- Gender roles can influence healthcare decisions, with women often taking responsibility for family health matters.

 - Healthcare Barriers